CyclotronResearchCentre/bidsme/README.md

 ```

 It will run over data-files in prepared dataset, determine the correct modalities
-and BIDS entities, extract the meta-data needed for sidecar json files, and
+and BIDS entities, extract the meta-data needed for sidecar JSON files, and
 create BIDS dataset in destination folder.

 Outside options cited [above](#gen_cli), `bidsify` accepts one parameter: